 About Our Testing Process

 The Switchback Travel team is no stranger to long days on the trail.
 From epic high routes traversing striking peaks to months-long thru-hikes across the country, we clock serious miles each year on all sorts of terrain.
-Former editor-in-chief John Ellings drew from his experience on local trails in the PNW and far-flung expeditions to southern Patagonia (and beyond) to whip up our initial selection of 12 hiking shoes back in 2015.
+Former editor-in-chief John Ellings drew from his experience on local trails in the Pacific Northwest and far-flung expeditions to southern Patagonia (and beyond) to whip up our initial selection of 12 hiking shoes back in 2015.
 Senior editor Chris Carter took over the guide in 2024.
-A seasoned thru-hiker, Chris has completed the Triple Crown of long trails in the United States (AT, PCT, and CDT) and continues to backpack and explore around the world.
+A seasoned thru-hiker, Chris has completed the Triple Crown of long trails in the U.S. (AT, PCT, and CDT) and continues to backpack and explore around the world.
 He's worn well-earned holes in more hiking shoes than he can count and knows the importance of solid kicks for tackling any trail.

 Hoka Speedgoat (testing on the AT)

-Putting the legendary Hoka Speedgoat through the wringer on a thru-hike of the Appalachian Trail | Credit: Jackson Sims-Myers
+Putting a past version of Hoka's legendary Speedgoat through the wringer on a thru-hike of the Appalachian Trail | Credit: Jackson Sims-Myers

 Hiking Shoe Buying Advice